lyolka92/lyolka92/README.md

 - 👋 Hi, I’m Olga
-- 👀 I’m interested in web development and working on React + Redux + TypeScript project
+- 👀 I’m interested in web development and have production experience with React, Redux, TypeScript and Node.js
-- 🌱 I’m currently learning Node.js
+- 🌱 Have theoretical knowledge in AWS and Vue.js
 - 📫 How to reach me:
   - Telegram: @OSerova
   - Mail: oserovao@ya.ru